 (d) any other circumstance which might otherwise constitute a defense available to, or a discharge of, Grantor, or any other person that is a party to the Master Netting Agreement or any of the Underlying Master Agreements in respect of the Obligations.

+SECTION 17.
 Continuing Security Interest.
-This Agreement creates a continuing security interest in the Collateral and shall (a) remain in full force and effect until the payment in full of the Obligations; (b) be binding upon Grantor, its successors and assigns; and (c) inure to the benefit of and be enforceable by the Secured Parties and their successors, transferees and assigns.
+This Agreement creates a continuing security interest in the Collateral and shall (a) remain in full force and effect to the extent set forth in the last sentence of this Section 17; (b) be binding upon Grantor, its successors and assigns; and (c) inure to the benefit of and be enforceable by the Secured Parties and their successors, transferees and assigns.
 Without limiting the generality of the foregoing clause (c), the Secured Parties may assign or otherwise transfer any of their rights under this Agreement to any other person in connection with any assignment permitted under any of the Underlying Master Agreements, and to the extent of such assignment or transfer such person shall thereupon become vested with all the benefits in respect thereof granted herein or otherwise to the Secured Parties.
-Upon payment in full of the Obligations, or the earlier expiration of the Replacement Collateral Period (as defined in the Second Amendment), subject to (x) any continuing rights of any of the Secured Parties to the enforcement of the Second Amendment and (y) full payment in cash of all margin payments then required under the Master Netting Agreement, Grantor shall be entitled to the return, upon its request and at its expense, of such of the Collateral as shall not have been sold or otherwise applied pursuant to the terms hereof.
+Upon payment in full of the Obligations, or the earlier expiration of the Replacement Collateral Period (as defined in the Second Amendment), subject to full payment in cash of all margin payments then required under the Master Netting Agreement, Grantor shall be entitled to the return, upon its request and at its expense, of such of the Collateral as shall not have been sold or otherwise applied pursuant to the terms hereof and this agreement shall terminate and be of no further force or effect.

+SECTION 18.
 Waiver of Marshalling.
 All rights of marshalling of assets of Grantor, including any such right with respect to the Collateral, are hereby waived by Grantor.

+SECTION 19.
 Limitation by Law.
 All rights, remedies and powers provided in this Agreement may be exercised only to the extent that the exercise thereof does not violate any applicable provision of law, and all the provisions of this Agreement are intended to be subject to all applicable mandatory provisions of law which may be controlling and to be limited to the extent necessary so that they will not render this Agreement invalid, unenforceable, in whole or in part, or not entitled to be recorded, registered or filed under the provisions of any applicable law.

+SECTION 20.
 Severability.
 The invalidity of any one or more covenants, phrases, clauses, sentences or paragraphs of this Agreement shall not affect the remaining portions of this Agreement, or any part thereof, and in case of any such invalidity, this Agreement shall be construed as if such invalid covenants, phrases, clauses, sentences or paragraphs had not been inserted.

+SECTION 21.
 Captions.
 The captions in this Agreement have been inserted for convenience only and shall be given no substantive meaning or significance whatever in construing the terms and provisions of this Agreement.

+SECTION 22.
 No Waiver; Remedies.
 No failure on the part of any Secured Party to exercise, and no delay in exercising, any right hereunder shall operate as a waiver thereof; nor shall any single or partial exercise of any such right preclude any other or further exercise thereof or the exercise of any other right.
 The remedies herein provided are cumulative and not exclusive of any remedies provided by law.

+SECTION 23.
 Execution in Counterparts.
 This Agreement may be executed in any number of counterparts and by different parties hereto in separate counterparts, each of which when so executed shall be deemed to be an original and all of which taken together shall constitute one and the same agreement.